 We’ve approached cloud security in a unique way.
 Here’s how we’re different.

 Multi-cloud from the start.
-This is important because a majority of organizations don’t rely solely on a single CSP; rather, they use a combination of CSPs and containers.
-In a multi-cloud environment, you can’t just audit AWS, you have to audit AWS, Azure, GCP, Kubernetes, etc. Those that don’t currently use more than one CSP will likely be multi-cloud in the future—either through mergers and acquisitions or through the natural course of innovation among product development teams.
+This is important because a majority of organizations don’t rely solely on a single CSP; rather, they use a combination of CSPs and/or containers to make up their cloud-native environment.
+In a multi-cloud environment, you can’t just audit AWS, you have to audit AWS, Azure, GCP, Alibaba Cloud, Kubernetes, etc. And even those that don’t currently use more than one CSP will likely be multi-cloud in the future—either through mergers and acquisitions or through the natural course of innovation among product development teams.

 Risk assessment and auditing.
 Our Compliance Scorecard delivers a visual representation of risk aligned with regulatory standards, industry standards, or your own corporate standards.
 Through our interactive heat map, we provide a unified view across all cloud environments that can be filtered by facets like cloud environment, account, business unit, application, risk profile, compliance standard, etc.

 Balancing cloud security and compliance to support DevOps is critical, as the fundamental role of traditional security teams is changing substantially.
-As we look to integrate security into the DevOps culture, it is important to rethink our approach and minimize real or perceived friction.
+As many organizations look to integrate security into the DevOps culture, it is important to rethink how we approach and minimize real or perceived friction.
 A key part of this evolution is adoption of modern tools that support the developer-driven, API-centric, and infrastructure-agnostic patterns of cloud-native security.
-Rapid7 offers exactly that with a DivvyCloud and InsightVM integration that brings best-in-class capabilities together to solve problems holistically.